 ROMs for Co-Simulation with Circuit and System Simulators

 Readout circuitry and systems built around a gyroscope have their own design cycles, and normally have a gyroscope model included.
-To address this need, CoventorMP generates multi-physics ROMs that capture the inertial non-linearities of the gyroscope.
-The models are generated automatically so avoiding a manual build process, which can take many iterations and weeks of design effort.
-The models are optimized for speed, to allow for fast design iterations of typically no more than 30 minutes CPU time.
+To address this need, CoventorMP generates multi-physics ROMs (reduced order models) that capture the inertial non-linearities of the gyroscope.
+These models are generated automatically and do not require a manual build process, which can take many iterations and weeks of design effort.
+The multiphysics ROMS are optimized for speed, to allow for fast design iterations.
 CoventorMP models are provided in a VerilogA format, or as an S-function to run with Mathworks SIMULINK®.

 Characterization of Package-Induced Performance

 An important consideration for any MEMS device is thermal stability and device robustness to deformation from its package.
 Gyroscopes are no exception.
 CoventorMP allows package models to be easily coupled to the gyroscope model.
 Parametric analyses can then be completed to determine the response of the gyroscope over temperature, allowing designers to produce predictive models for rate offset.
 The package-induced performance is also included in exported ROMs.CoventorMP enables a designer to simulate key issues that are specific to MEMS gyroscopes, ranging from mode frequency design through to electrostatic spring softening, sidewall angle induced quadrature error and co-simulation with the package.
 Automated ROM export allows the user to immediately generate portable, fast, models for use in circuit and system design environments, including Verilog-A format and Mathworks SIMULINK®